-Position and action for all possible angles of pick up Receiving the ball:
+Position and action for all possible angles of pick up

 - From the left and the right

-- From the rear
+- From the rear/over the shoulder

 - On the move from all angles

-- Saving by kicking - Different shot heights and ranges
+Different shot heights and ranges

-- When to pass/tackle/shoot

-- Where to pass/tackle/shoot

-- Which pass to make

-- Awareness of team strategies/tactics in both attacking and defending situations e.g. set piece plays, shot/penalty - $\circ \qquad \mbox{Attacking positioning on the field}$ - Defensive positioning on the field - Defensive ploys man to man marking - Awareness of strengths/weaknesses and actions of other players e.g. adopt a variety of roles in attack and defence in the game - Awareness of the rules and regulations of the game and their application (including refereeing signals) - Positioning and organisation at defensive set pieces, communication
+- When to pass/tackle/shoot/switch stick hands - Where to pass/tackle/shoot - Which pass to make - Awareness of team strategies/tactics in both attacking and defending situations e.g. set piece plays, shot/penalty - Attacking positioning on the field - Defensive positioning on the field - Defensive ploys man to man marking - Awareness of strengths/weaknesses and actions of other players e.g. adopt a variety of roles in attack and defence in the game - Awareness of the rules and regulations of the game and their application (including refereeing signals) - Positioning and organisation at defensive set pieces, communication

-2d.14.
+2d.19.
 Netball